 However, if you’re planning on visiting the park for more than a day, you can save money by purchasing a 7-day entrance pass for $25.

 Plus, if you visit between April and October, you can also use the free shuttle buses that travel through Zion Canyon to help you get around.

-BUDGET TRAVEL TIP: If you plan on visiting nearby Bryce Canyon or Capitol Reef, or any other US National Park during the year, we always recommend getting the US National Park pass.
+BUDGET TRAVEL TIP: If you plan on visiting other Utah National Parks, or any other US National Park during the year, we always recommend getting the US National Park pass.
 (Did you know when you buy the National Parks Pass from REI, they donate 10% to the National Park Foundation?)

 The weather at Zion National Park is incredibly varied.
 During the summer season, temperatures can rise to well over a 100 degrees Fahrenheit.
 Therefore, hikers should avoid hiking during the middle of the day and opt instead to visit the park either early in the morning or late in the evening.

 During the winter, conditions in the park are often cold and wet, with highs between 50 and 60 degrees Fahrenheit and lows beneath freezing.
 And while roads are typically plowed daily, trails still may be closed due to treacherous snow and ice conditions.
 Pack the right cold weather gear so you can explore the park and still stay warm and dry.